gigs/embeds-js/README.md

 3. A server to create an [authenticated Connect Session](https://developers.gigs.com/docs/api/cdb1438ed4da9-creating-connect-sessions)

 > [!TIP]
-> Your not yet a Gigs customer?
+> You're not yet a Gigs customer?
 [Get in touch](https://gigs.com/contact) to discuss the next steps!

 ## How it works